act-rules/act-rules.github.io/_rules/bypass-blocks-cf77f2.md

 ## Accessibility Support

 Techniques and solutions that identify blocks of content are sufficient ways of passing [Success Criterion 2.4.1 Bypass blocks][sc241].
 They are, however, only beneficial for users who have ways of navigating with this information.
 For example, adding headings to a document will only help users who can "jump" from heading to heading (such a possibility can be provided by browsers, browsers plugins, screen readers, or other assistive technologies).
 Techniques and solutions based on links will benefit all users (for example, sighted keyboard users with no other assistive technology) and are therefore recommended.

+If the [instruments][instrument] used to pass some of the atomic rules are not keyboard accessible, or not [included in the accessibility tree][], passing this rule can still leave many users without a way to bypass blocks of repeated content.
+WCAG's definition of [mechanism][] has a note saying that it "needs to meet all success criteria for the conformance level claimed".
+This includes [Success Criterion 2.1.1 Keyboard](https://www.w3.org/TR/WCAG21/#keyboard-accessible) and [Success Criterion 4.1.2 Name, Role, Value](https://www.w3.org/TR/WCAG21/#name-role-value) which are both at level A.

 ## Background